TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Travel Work Living Teach Intern Volunteer Study Language High School

-Study Abroad Student Writing Contest 2016 Finalist
+► Study Abroad ► Student Writing Contest ► 2016 Finalist

 Student Writing Contest Finalist

-An Internship Abroad in Stirling Castle, Scotland
+Internship Experience Abroad at Stirling Castle, Scotland

 Article and photos by Heidi Lindsley

 During the second semester of my junior year, I received an email with a link to the study abroad programs available at my university.
 It was through this email that I found a 2-month summer session in Scotland.
 Scotland and the United Kingdom are destinations that I have always wanted to visit, so I immediately applied to the program.
-Here was a chance to study abroad without being worried about getting behind on my degree.
-On June 10, 2016, I set foot on a plane in Chicago with Stirling, Scotland as my destination.
+Here was a chance to study abroad without worrying about getting behind on my degree.
+On June 10, 2016, I set foot on a plane in Chicago with Stirling, Scotland, as my destination.
 Upon arrival, I soon started my program with the International Summer School (ISS) at the University of Stirling.

-The author seated in the Great Hall of Stirling Castle, Stirling, Scotland, where she had unusual access due to her internship.
+The author here seated in the Great Hall of Stirling Castle, Stirling, Scotland, where she had unusual access due to her internship.

 A view of the ramparts at Stirling Castle.